wp-e-commerce/WP-e-Commerce/readme.txt

 After upgrading from earlier versions look for link "Update Store".
 This will update your database structure to work with new version.

 == Changelog ==

+= 3.11.4 [2016-11-11] =

+* Security Fix: Under specific conditions (Gold Cart enabled, using eWay as a payment processor, and using the yet-to-be-released 2.0 Theme Engine) - a SQL vulnerability has been patched.

 = 3.11.3 [2016-5-23] =